PTSD

 representational service illustration

-PTSD services offered in Rockville Centre, NY and Union City, NJ
+PTSD services offered in Panama City Beach, FL, Rockville Centre, NY and Union City, NJ

 Post-traumatic stress disorder (PTSD) can affect people after a frightening or distressing experience, causing nightmares, flashbacks, and severe anxiety.
 If you have PTSD symptoms, contact expert psychologist Damon G. LaBarbera, PhD, at Rockville Centre, New York.
 Dr. LaBarbera also offers telehealth services from Rockville Centre and Union City, New Jersey.
 Call or book an appointment online to begin the process of healing.